LiLin-biosoft/epiConv/README.md

 1.78524,2.26929,1.97568,2.18579
 .......
 ```
 Note that the first line is blank.
 Only lower triangle elements are stored.
-The matrix is un-normalized by library size.
-In order to normalize the matrix, we also need to obtain the number of insertions falling into the peaks for each single cell:
+The matrix is not normalized yet.
+In order to normalize the matrix, we need to obtain the number of insertions falling into the peaks for each single cell:
 ```
 paste pbmc5k/pbmc5k_lib.run* |\
 	gawk '{sum=0;for(j=1;j<=NF;j++) sum+=$j;print sum}' |\